SchwarzIT/onyx/apps/docs/src/basics/iconography.md

 ![highlight of multiple common icon shapes](/assets/icons-layout-2.png)

-The key lines shapes ensure a certain consistency in shape and proportion in the overall icon set.
+The keylines ensure a certain consistency in shape and proportion in the overall icon set.
 In exceptional cases and if the design of the icon does not allow otherwise, the design can go beyond the shape.

 ![implementation of common icon shapes](/assets/icons-layout-3.png)